Gone are the days when effective marketing meant visibility on a park bench or a lamp post banner.

 Your digital marketing efforts need to yield productive results and convert to leads, and one way is to track ROA or Return on Ad Spend.

-For example, paid ads only charge you once clicked by the prospect.
+For example, paid ads only charge you once the prospective client clicks.

 That means your campaigns are hardworking and should be worth what you pay.

-If you feel that your keywords or landing page are not converting to leads or sales based on your target, you can generate other search words or amend your call-to-action as needed.
+If you feel that your keywords or landing page are not converting to leads or sales based on your target, you can generate other search terms or amend your call-to-action as needed.

 You can also halt a campaign if you feel that you’ve already reached your financial limit.